 If they are particularly sensitive you can try gradually working towards the area and rewarding them with a treat.

-A good tip before introducing the brush is to let them make friends with it first.
+A good tip before introducing the brush is to let them make friends with the brush first.
 You can start by placing the brush on the ground and putting treats on it.
-Once they are comfortable, you can then touch them with the brush in the sensitive areas without brushing while being positive and encouraging (treats always helps too).
+Once they are comfortable, you can then touch them with the brush in the sensitive areas without brushing, while being positive and encouraging (treats always helps too).

 Brushing your pup regularly will help them become more accustomed to the process, but it will also ensure that the grooming process is a more positive experience.
 Your groomer won’t have as many painful knots and matts to brush out that hurt your pooch.